olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 Let's find puppeteer too.
 Chromium 107.0.5296.0 - Puppeteer v18.1.0 - this would make me install puppeteer-core from somewhere else.

+We probably will need to install npm locally to create the layer.

 ---

 Let's try https://github.com/shelfio/chrome-aws-lambda-layer.
 Go to Lambda - Functions - citizenship-ircc.
 Click on the Layers in the chart which brings you to the bottom of the page.
 Add a new custom layer and specify ARN for your region from https://github.com/shelfio/chrome-aws-lambda-layer.